tulmando/wordsCounter/README.md

         - ```json
           {
             "source": "body",
             "text": "Hi!
-My name is (what?), my name is (who?), my name is Slim Shady", "filepath": "string",
+My name is (what?), my name is (who?), my name is Slim Shady" }
-            "url": "string"
-          }
           ```
     - example for text in filepath: